pouchdb/pouchdb/docs/_posts/2014-10-26-10-things-i-learned-from-reading-and-writing-the-pouchdb-source.md

 * Additionally, if you specify anywhere between 0 and 5000000, Safari and iOS will use that size as a hint for when, precisely, to show the popup.
 And in the case of PouchDB, we need to avoid the popup in our automated tests, because Selenium doesn't give us a way to press the "OK" button, meaning our tests would just fail if we request too much.
 So the ideal size to request is 0.
 * However, in **PhantomJS** and older WebKit (Safari ~5), if you request 0, then it will blow up.

-For the recored, here's what the dreaded Safari popup looks like:
+For the record, here's what the dreaded Safari popup looks like:

 {% include img.html src="safari_popup.png" alt="annoying Safari popup" %}